This article will help you read and understand your pathology report for papillary lesion of the breast.

 The inside of both glands and ducts is lined by two types of cells called epithelial cells and myoepithelial cells.
 The tissue surrounding glands and ducts is called stroma and contains long, thin cells called fibroblasts.

 Pathologists typically only make a diagnosis of papillary lesion after examining a small sample of tissue called a biopsy.
-The diagnosis is made if some of the tissue examined under the microscope shows papillary changes.
+The diagnosis is made if some of the tissue examined under the microscope shows a papillary pattern of growth.

-This is a very common, benign finding in a breast tissue specimen.
+This is a very common type of non-cancerous tumour in the breast.
 Intraductal papillomas may be single or multiple, and may cause a discharge from the nipple, especially if they are large and located inside the tissue below the nipple (subareolar area).

-Papillary ductal carcinoma in situ (papillary DCIS) is considered a non-invasive cancer (a non-invasive malignant tumour).
-Pathologists refer to these types of tumours as carcinoma in situ.
-Depending on the size, extent, and grade of the papillary DCIS, an additional surgery, radiation and/or hormonal therapy may be required.
+Papillary ductal carcinoma in situ (papillary DCIS) is considered a non-invasive type of breast cancer.
+Depending on the size, extent, and grade of the papillary DCIS, additional surgery, radiation and/or hormonal therapy may be required.

-Intracystic papillary carcinoma and solid papillary carcinoma are both cancers but they tend to be relatively well defined and localized.
+Intracystic papillary carcinoma and solid papillary carcinoma are both types of breast cancer but they tend to be relatively well defined and localized.
 A small surgical procedure may be enough to remove the entire tumour in some cases.

 If your pathologist see small groups of cancer cells moving away from the tumour into the surrounding tissue (invasion) or cancer cells inside blood vessels and/or lymphatic channels (lymphovascular invasion), a more extensive surgery followed by hormonal therapy and/or radiotherapy and/or chemotherapy may be required.

-Invasive papillary carcinoma is a cancer that grows with a papillary architecture.
+Invasive papillary carcinoma is a type of breast cancer that shows an extensive papillary pattern of growth.
 It has a better prognosis than other, more common types of breast cancer.
-The treatment includes surgery, hormonal therapy, radiation and chemotherapy.
+Treatment for invasive papillary carcinoma includes surgery, hormonal therapy, radiation and chemotherapy.

 Your pathology report provided for you by your pathologist after the entire tumour has been removed and a final diagnosis has been reached will include additional information such as the type of tumour, the size of the tumour, and whether the tumour cells have spread to other parts of the body.

-If your final diagnosis describes a cancer, your report will also include important additional information that will help you and your medical team decide which treatment options are best for you.
+If your final diagnosis describes a type of breast cancer, your report will also include important additional information that will help you and your medical team decide which treatment options are best for you.